robocomp/robocomp-robolab/components/interaction/speechComp/README.md

 ```

 By setting `tts` parameter, we can switch between TTS services of Google and `festival` (e.g `tts=google` for Google TTS and `tts=festival` for `festival` library).
-Also note that we need to make sure the port number of the parameter `Speech.Endpoints` is the same as the corresponding number of the client component using the `speechComp` component.
+Note that we need to make sure the port number of the parameter `Speech.Endpoints` is the same as the corresponding number of the client component using the `speechComp` component.

 ## Starting the component